-The Port Authentication Control Registers define the control of port based authentication.
+The port authentication control registers define the control of port-based authentication.
 The per-port authentication can be programmed in these registers.
-KSZ8794CNX provides three modes for implementing the IEEE 802.1x feature.
-Each mode can be selected by setting the appropriate bits in the Port Authentication Registers.
+KSZ8795CLX provides three modes for implementing the IEEE 802.1x feature.
+Each mode can be selected by setting the appropriate bits in the port authentication registers.

-When mode control bits AUTHENCIATION_MODE = 00 (pass mode), forced-authorization is enabled and a port is always authorized and does not require any messages from either the supplicant or the authentication server.
+When mode control bits AUTHENCIATION\MODE = 00 (pass mode), forced-authorization is enabled and a port is always authorized and does not require any messages from either the supplicant or the authentication server.
 This is typically the case when connecting to another switch, a router, or a server, and also when connecting to clients that do not support 802.1X.
 When ACL is enabled, all the packets are passed if they miss ACL rules, otherwise, ACL actions apply.

-The Block mode (when AUTHENCIATION_MODE = 01) is the standard port based authentication mode.
+The block mode (when AUTHENCIATION\MODE = 01) is the standard port-based authentication mode.
 A port in this mode sends EAP packets to the supplicant and will not become authorized unless it receives a positive response from the authentication server.
 Traffic is blocked before authentication to all of the incoming packets, upon authentication, software will switch to pass mode to allow all the incoming packets.
 In this mode, the source address of incoming packets is not checked.
-Including the EAP address, the forwarding map of all reserved multicast addresses need to be configured to be allowed to be forwarded before and after authentication in lookup table.
+Including the EAP address, the forwarding map of the entire reserved multicast addresses need to be configured to be allowed to be forwarded before and after authentication in lookup table.
 When ACL is enabled, packets except ACL hit are blocked.

-The third mode is called Trap mode (when AUTHENTICATION_MODE = 11'b).
+The third mode is trap mode (when AUTHENTICATION\MODE = 11'b).
 In this mode, all the packets are sent to CPU port.
 If ACL is enabled, the missed packets would be forwarded to the CPU rather than dropped.
-All these per port features can be selected through the Port Control 5 Register, bit [2] is used to enable ACL, bits [1:0] are for the modes selected.
+All these per port features can be selected through the Port Control 5 register, Bit[2] is used to enable ACL, Bits[1:0] is for the modes selected.